Connect with others who understand.

 • Boiled eggs

-• Greek yogurt (topped with chia seeds or flaxseeds for added omega-3 fatty acids)
+• Low-fat Greek yogurt (topped with chia seeds or flaxseeds for added omega-3 fatty acids)

-• A spoonful of peanut butter or other nut butters (for protein and healthy fats)
+• A spoonful of unsweetened peanut butter or other nut butters (for protein and healthy fats)

 • Tuna, sardines, or canned salmon on high-fiber crackers

-Several members on MyPsoriasisTeam have said getting lots of greens in their diet reduces symptoms significantly.
-While you may not consider a leafy green salad a snack, blending a green smoothie with fresh or frozen spinach is an easy way to take in more nutrients between meals.
+Several members on MyPsoriasisTeam have said that getting lots of greens in their diet helps them feel better.
+While you may not consider a leafy green salad a snack, it can be great with a sprinkle of nuts and vinaigrette.
+Blending a green smoothie with fresh or frozen spinach is an easy way to take in more nutrients between meals.

-An underlying food allergy could be contributing to your flare-ups, so ask your doctor about an allergy test.
+A food allergy could potentially contribute to your psoriasis flares, so ask your doctor about allergy testing.
 You can also talk to a dietitian about an elimination diet.
 A MyPsoriasisTeam member shared: “The food intolerance test made picking the right foods much easier for me.
-I would NEVER have guessed that I am flaring up after drinking tea or eating salmon, asparagus, or pineapple!”
+I would never have guessed that I am flaring up after drinking tea or eating salmon, asparagus, or pineapple!”

-Keeping a food diary and logging your symptoms can also help you identify which ingredients are troublesome for you.
+Keeping a food diary and logging your symptoms can also help you identify which ingredients may be troublesome for you.
 As you learn more about your body, incorporating new snacks one at a time will allow you to expand your options gradually.

 They added, “Once you have a suspected trigger, experiment by trying it, journaling, waiting, and repeating the process several more times to confirm your suspicion.
 Once confirmed, don’t eat the offending food for about six months.
 Then try the food again and see what happens.
 That is what I’ve done over the years.
 It has been a big help.”

-It is important to note that not all people living with psoriasis will have foods that trigger their flare-ups.
-Also, not all people with the condition will have the same food triggers.
-Work with your doctor or a dietitian to discover any possible food triggers you may have.
+It’s important to note that not everyone with psoriasis will have foods that trigger their psoriasis.
+Also, not everyone will have the same food triggers.
+Work with your doctor or a dietitian to discover any possible food triggers you may have and create a psoriasis diet that’s right for you.

 What are your favorite go-to snacks?
 Do you have any healthy recipes to share?
-Post your suggestions in the comments below, or start a conversation on MyPsoriasisTeam.
+Let others know in the comments below.

 A MyPsoriasisTeam Member